stephanGarland/intro-to-x/mysql/mysql-101.md

         Extra: Using where
 1 row in set, 1 warning (0.00 sec)

--- Note that the new syntax requires the table and columnm to be specified mysql>
+-- NOTE: the new syntax requires the table and column to be specified mysql>
 EXPLAIN
 SELECT
   id,
   city,
   CONCAT_WS(', ', last_name, first_name) AS name,
   job_title
 FROM
   customers
     /*+ INDEX(customers city) */
 WHERE
-  city LIKE 'Sea%' \G
+  city LIKE 'Sea%'\G

 *************************** 1. row ***************************
            id: 1